 Opening hours: Everyday, 24 hours (!)

-I’m so glad to add more prawn noodle stalls to my repertoire of delicious Prawn noodles.
+I’m so glad to add two more prawn noodle stalls to my repertoire of delicious Prawn noodles.
 Mmmm.